 The Eat Drink Design Awards ambassadors are champions of the symbiotic relationship between hospitality and design.
 In recognition of their ongoing support, past jurors Christine Manfield and Jill Dupleix are the founding ambassadors of the Eat Drink Design Awards.
-Michael Harden accepted an invitation to become an ambassador in 2015, with Karen Martini confirming her support in 2016.
+Writer Michael Harden accepted an invitation to become an ambassador in 2015, chef Karen Martini confirmed her support in 2016, and chef Ross Lusted was made an ambassador in 2017.

 Christine Manfield is one of the country’s most celebrated chefs, authors and food writers.
 With a passion and commitment to culinary excellence driving her, Christine has been at the helm of Sydney restaurants Paragon at Circular Quay, Phoenix in Woollahra, Paramount in Potts Point, Universal in Darlinghurst and in London, East @ West.
 Christine has published seven award-winning books and is also an ambassador for Plan International’s ‘From Cup to Crop’ and ‘Because I Am A Girl’ campaigns